Data and Computer Sciences and Italian in Pavia, Italy

 • Contemporary Milan and its Architecture

 • Visit of a local vinery and Oltrepo hills.
-Includes transportation, tour guide, and a light lunch.
+Included transportation, tour guide, and a light lunch.

-• Guided 3-day trip to the National Park of Le Cinque Terre in the Liguria region, includes tour guide, transportation, and activities that provide students multiple options to explore the National Park.
+• Guided 3-day Trip to the National Park of Le Cinque Terre, in the Liguria region.
+Included transportation, some meals, activities that provided students multiple options to explore the National Park, and tour guide.

 Mentor and Italian Peers